Exploring Body Condition Scoring with Amanda Evans

 MB: What if I don’t feel comfortable assessing body condition on my own?

 AE: Bring your animal into a store or talk to your vet about it.
-Whoever you feel comfortable talking about in the animal health industry would be more than happy to help you.
+Whoever you feel comfortable talking to in the animal health industry would be more than happy to help you.

 And the thing is, it’s nothing to be ashamed of if your dog or cat gets a little bit over a three or is a little bit under.
 That’s okay, it’s easy enough to fix.
 And we aren’t here to shame you or your animal if they get a little bit above a three or a little bit below.
 The reason we care so much about the weight, is having an animal at a healthy weight can drastically increase their lifespan and their quality of life as well.